Knowit-Experience-Norrland/FigmaConverter/README.md

 <!-- <img src="RM-images/cliIDToken.png" width="500" /> -->

 When the program has run it will result in some new files in the ***output/*** folder.
-These are TypeScript files that contains [litElements](https://lit-element.polymer-project.org/) for each Figma component.
+These are TypeScript files that contain [litElements](https://lit-element.polymer-project.org/) for each Figma component.

-These components-files can be used directly as is but will most likely be converted to .js-files.
-To do this with every .ts-file in the output-folder:
+These components files can be used directly as is but will most likely be converted to .js-files.
+To do this with every .ts-file in the output folder:

 ```bash
 cd output/